 COVID 19 Exercise Rules and Recommendations

 Unlike nutrition which is the same for everyone whether they are going through Coronavirus or just need to boost their immunity, COVID 19 exercise is not the same.
+Its great for inreasing lung capacity.
 As far as COVID 19 exercise is concerned there are different and separate recommendations for the separate group of people.

 For example, COVID 19 exercise recommendations are divided into 3 groups and I am discussing each in details below: